 Generally, benefits paid are only taxed if the beneficiary is below 60 years of age.
-The tax rate (once above a certain threshold) is 15 per cent less than the beneficiary’s marginal rate.
-This is in addition to the 15 per cent tax on contributions.
 However, the tax on benefits paid is payable only on retirement or earlier payout of benefits.

-Superannuation funds have the advantage that they pay tax of 15 per cent on their income and 10 per cent on their capital gains on assets held for 12 months.
+Superannuation funds have the advantage that they pay tax in the accumulation phase of 15 per cent on their income and 10 per cent on their capital gains on assets held for 12 months.
 This means that money in superannuation should grow more quickly than money invested in a person’s own name, so long as the person is paying a marginal rate of tax above 15 per cent.

 A person’s tax file number must now be given to the superannuation fund in order to avoid being taxed at the top marginal rate.

 At age 65, a person can take their superannuation benefits.
-Before that age, a person must satisfy a “condition of release” to take superannuation benefits.
+Before that age, a person must satisfy a “condition of release” (or take a transition to the retirement stream) to take superannuation benefits.
 Between ages 60 and 65, resigning from a job is a condition of release.
-If the person has reached “preservation age” (ages 55 to 60), a condition of release is that the trustee is reasonably satisfied that the person intends never to again become gainfully employed, either full-time or part-time (at least 10 hours per week).
+If the person has reached “preservation age” (ages 55 to 60, depending on the person’s birth date), a condition of release is that the trustee is reasonably satisfied that the person intends never to again become gainfully employed, either full-time or part-time (at least 10 hours per week).

-If the beneficiary is 60 years of age or more, all pensions paid from a taxed source are tax-free.
-If the beneficiary is over 60 and retired, or is over 65 years of age, lump sums paid from a taxed source are tax-free.
-If the pension is not paid from a taxed source (such as certain government pensions) certain elements of the pension are taxed at a concessional rate.
+If the beneficiary is aged 60 or more, all pensions paid from a taxed source are tax free.
+If the beneficiary is over 60 and retired, or over 65, lump sums paid from a taxed source are tax free.
+If the pension is not paid from a taxed source (e.g. certain government pensions) certain elements of the pension are taxed at a concessional rate.

 It is no longer possible to access the concessional and non-concessional components other than in the proportion they bear to the whole of the fund (unless the fund is split into two funds).